AegeanGrey/readme-generator/README.md

 We will then need to install the required packages/modules for the README Generator to work:

-1.)
+4.)
 In the Code Editor, right click on the 'index.js' file and select 'Open in Integrated Terminal'

-2.)
+5.)
 In the Terminal, type in the following to install the required packages:

 npm i

-3.)
+  ## Usage
+1.)
 Type the following into the Terminal to run the application:

 node index.js run

-  ## Usage
-  To run the program, you must type in 'node index.js run' into the terminal and answer each prompt to the best of your ability
+2.)
+You should then see a series of individual prompts display asking the following questions:

+* What is your Github Username?
+* What is the title of your project?
+* How owuld you describe this project?
+* What are the prerequisites the user should have beforehand?
+* How do you install this project?
+* How do you use this project?
+* Who contributed in creating this project?
+* What is the best email to contact you regarding further questions?

+3.)
+After answering all the prompts, the README file is then generated!
+I would recommend double checking punctuation and modify the generated README file to your liking!